albfernandez/itext2/README.md

 Java Library to create and manipulate PDF on the fly

-This is a fork of 2.1.7 version, the las version under MPL/LGPL
+This is a fork of 2.1.7 version, the last version under MPL/LGPL

 ## License